mvan231/Scriptable/VSCO Recents/Readme.md

 #### Credits
   Thanks to:
   * Reddit user u/gluebyte for the [Screenshot Framer](https://routinehub.co/shortcut/8067/) Shortcut used to generate the images on this page.
-  * Reddit user u/ROPit for the [MediaKit Banners](https://routinehub.co/shortcut/1910/) used to create the banner at the top of this page.
+  * Reddit user u/ROPit for the [MediaKit Banners](https://routinehub.co/shortcut/1910/) Shortcut used to create the banner at the top of this page.